NesBet/premioapps/README.md

 ## Developer:
 Premioapps was developed by Neshacks, a technology innovation hub specializing in software development and system optimization solutions.

-The project was led by Nehemiah Kibet, a professional software developer whose portfolio can be viewed at [here](https://neshkibet.vercel.app).
+The project was designed and built by Nehemiah Kibet, a professional software developer whose portfolio can be viewed at [here](https://neshkibet.vercel.app).